factoreminv/illuminator/README.md

 • "Illuminator BOOST" is an upgrade board for ILL.v1.

 • "Illuminator" is the second version.
 This version has a MCU (ATmega328) and temperature sensors on both side of the board.
 Thus it can work with a closed feedback loop algorithm.
-We'we written an Arduino IDE library for the v2 board.
+We've written an Arduino IDE library for the v2 board.
 Library files are also included in the repository in software folder.